 As caseworker under the Prisons Team at Lakeside Family Services, I work with inmates under the Work Release Scheme to help them reintegrate into society.
 It was the first time I saw how prison looks like from the inside and had a glimpse of the challenges in their lives.

-It has been a very satisfying journey, especially when I saw how a supervisee who lived a life of drugs and crime changed his life around, after he scored straight As in prison school, and realised he could study!
-He is now in SUSS doing a social work course (YES!) and his dream is to help those going through the same struggles and to give back to society.
+It has been a very satisfying journey, especially when I saw how a supervisee who lived a life of drugs and crime changed his life around, after he scored straight ‘A’s in prison school, and realised he could study!
+He studying social work course (YES!) and his dream is to help those going through the same struggles and give back to society.

 It is a beautiful story and there are a lot more, of inmates overcoming their addictions and the families who did not give up on them.
 They need your support & encouragement and your donation will go a long way.